 Well, our new HQ was working wonders.
-Now, we were managing a huge software contact our company had tendered for and won and we were putting all of our profit into building our practice management software.
+Now, we were managing a huge software contract our company had tendered for and won and we were putting all of our profit into building our practice management software.
 As Splose grew in complexity and size, so did my stress.
-Our workload increased and we were under pressure, but fortunately we had the money to hire our second software engineer and employee number two, Roozbeh.
+Our workload increased and we were under pressure, but fortunately, we had the money to hire our second software engineer and employee number two, Roozbeh.

 Every day I caught the bus to our King William Street office, and I stared out the window looking at the construction of the startup hub at Lot Fourteen: a $551 million redevelopment of the Old Royal Adelaide Hospital site and a place for startups to grow and flourish with access to community, capital and customers.

 Coincidence that the building was called the Allied Health Building?
 I think not.